|Frequently Asked Questions.|

 An entry is most likely to succeed where there is a committed teacher to act as what we call the Liaison Teacher.

 It would be highly unusual for a team to have no Liaison Teacher, or even no teacher involvement at all.
-If no adult will take on the role then an entry only really stands a chance of happening where a sixth-form student has taken it on.
-A Support Assistant or Technician may get involved in place of a Liaison Teacher.
+If no teacher will take on the role then an entry only really stands a chance of getting to the chosen event where a sixth-form student, Support Assistant or Technician takes on the role of Liaison Teacher.

 "Success" here, for new teams, means getting and keeping your team members together all the way through from the initial call for participants through to arriving and performing at an Event.

-If you can't think of what such a willing teacher might look like, they might be the ones who (used to ?) put on an annual school pantomime at Christmas, or a school musical, or they run Talent Nights or they might have no experience of school shows at all but they do dance - maybe dance aerobics - in PE, or perhaps they're straight on to the floor at the school prom.
+If you can't think of what such a willing teacher might look like, they might be the ones who (used to ?) put on an annual school pantomime at Christmas, or a school musical, or they run Talent nights, Fashion Show nights, Karaoke nights, or they might have no experience of any sort of school show at all but they do dance - maybe dance aerobics - in PE, or perhaps they're the ones straight on to the dance area at the school prom :)

-You might also like to get support from your PSHE teachers as being a part of Rock Challenge® has been shown to have real benefits regarding health, school attendance, and reduction in substance use or abuse.
-We encourage students to make certain commitments in these areas through participation.
+You might also like to get support from your PSHE teachers, as being a part of Rock Challenge® has been shown to have real benefits regarding health, school attendance, and reduction in substance use or abuse.
+We encourage students to make certain commitments in these areas, and we know that some schools do impose conditions on participants that they must adhere to (in the areas of attendance, behaviour, completion of homework etc): this succeeds because the young people involved in the team have a real commitment to staying in the team and getting to their event day.

 The fee for participation in Rock Challenge® is £7 per performer and student backstage crew member.
 There is also a separate £100 fee for schools entering events from a local authority area that does not contribute to the event costs.